Summer services update

 Where land is held by the registered owners in a trust, and a trustee retires or a new trustee is appointed, any change in the legal ownership is usually dealt with by registering a transfer from all the existing registered owners to the new or continuing trustees.

-Supporting A&I forms must be signed by all transferors and transferees, including an outgoing trustee.
+The A&I forms must be signed by all transferors and transferees, including an outgoing trustee.
 One A&I form can be used for a trustee who is both a transferor and transferee as long as it lists both roles.

-The Trusts Act 2019 came into force on 30 January 2021.
-Under the Trusts Act 2019, a trustee who has retired or been removed must do all things necessary to assist in a divestment of land owned by the trust.
 If the removed trustee has lost the capacity to perform trustee functions, or fails or refuses to assist in the transfer, then the new and continuing trustees may complete any formal requirements necessary to transfer the land.
+This means that they can sign an A&I form on behalf of the removed trustee.

-This means that they can execute an A&I form on behalf of the removed trustee.
-The form of A&I to be signed will be an A&I form which would have been used by the removed trustee.
+The A&I form to be signed is the A&I form that would have been used by the removed trustee.
 For example, if the removed trustee is a private individual, the private individual A&I form is used (even if one of the new or continuing trustees signing is a corporate themselves).
 The following evidence must be retained with the A&I form:

-• A copy of the executed document(s) of appointment, removal or discharge of trustees (signed on or after 30 January 2021); and
+• a copy of the executed document(s) of appointment, removal, or discharge of trustees (signed on or after 30 January 2021), and

 Each of the transferors and transferees, including the retired or removed trustee, must also provide a land transfer tax statement.
 The land transfer tax statement for the retired or removed trustee must be signed by all of the new and continuing trustees.